matham/pybarst/doc/source/installation.rst

 Furthermore, you can place this ``autostart.bat`` file in this path:
 ``%AppData%\Microsoft\Windows\Start Menu\Programs\Startup\`` and Windows
 will automatically launch the server whenever Windows starts.

+When using a wheel, barst is included so the path does not need to be provided as we auto-discover it.

 Drivers
 ++++++++